Getting Ready for Immigration to Canada: Helpful Tips

 Opening a bank account

-Most payment transactions in Canada are made through debit, credit cards, or bank checks.
-Some payments are also processed through the so-called Pre-authorized payments.
+Most payment transactions in Canada are processed through debit, credit cards, or bank checks.
+For some payments, local residents use the so-called Pre-authorized payments.

-It is possible to open a bank account even without being employed.
+It is possible to open a bank account even without having a job.
 To open an account, a person needs to go to a bank in person and present valid personal identification.
 The process is very straightforward as many banks have separate services for immigrants.